codingCapricorn/Simple-chatbot-using-python/README.md

 # Simple-chatbot-using-python

-Developing a chatbot using python language by asking simple questions and getting answers from the computer.
+Developed a simple chatbot using python language which can ask simple questions and answers using developed programs.